Magic Formula Investing: Does Greenblatt's Method Work?

 Return on Capital (ROC) is calculated as EBIT divided by the sum of net working capital and net fixed assets.
 This measures how efficiently a company turns its invested capital into profits.
 High ROC companies tend to have durable competitive advantages.

 Greenblatt's method ranks all eligible companies on each metric separately, then adds the ranks together.
 A company that ranks 5th on earnings yield and 3rd on ROC gets a combined score of 8.
 The stocks with the lowest combined scores go into the portfolio.
 You hold 20-30 positions, rebalance annually, and repeat.
+If either metric is new to you, the mechanics are covered step by step in our guide to how to value a stock.

 Does the Magic Formula Actually Beat the Market?